2025–26 European windstorm season: Date named and background

+Weather warnings issued

 Spain and Portugal experienced the most intense effects and subsequent warnings from Storm Claudia, which centered over the Iberian Peninsula and the Canary Islands.
-Portugal's IPMA had issued widespread Yellow Warnings for Rain, Strong Winds (up to 80-90 km/h gusts), and Rough Seas across the mainland, particularly affecting coastal and northern districts.
+Portugal's IPMA had issued widespread Yellow Warnings for Rain, Strong Winds (up to 80–90 km/h gusts), and Rough Seas across the mainland, particularly affecting coastal and northern districts.
 The Madeira Archipelago was placed under an Orange Warning for heavy rain and thunderstorms.
 In the coast of Fernão Ferro, a couple in their 80s was found dead in their flooded home.
 In Spain, AEMET implemented Orange Alerts for the Canary Islands, specifically La Palma, due to the high risk of flooding from torrential rain (forecasted up to 100 mm).
 Widespread Yellow Alerts were in place across the archipelago for heavy rain and gusty winds, and Yellow Alerts were also issued for heavy rainfall and winds up to 80 km/h in the mainland's northwest, particularly in Galicia.

 The United Kingdom and Ireland felt the influence of an associated frontal system trailing Claudia.
-The Met Office issued a joint Yellow Rain and Wind Warning for South West England (including Cornwall, Devon, and Somerset), where heavy rain was expected to accumulate significantly (up to 60-80 mm over exposed high ground), accompanied by strong southerly winds and coastal gales, leading to difficult driving conditions and localised flooding.
+The Met Office issued a joint Yellow Rain and Wind Warning for South West England (including Cornwall, Devon, and Somerset), where heavy rain was expected to accumulate significantly (up to 60–80 mm over exposed high ground), accompanied by strong southerly winds and coastal gales, leading to difficult driving conditions and localised flooding.
 Furthermore, Met Éireann had issued Status Yellow Rain Warnings for various counties in the south and east of Ireland, and the UK Met Office maintained Yellow Rain Warnings for Northern Ireland due to persistent rain and stronger winds along the Irish Sea coastlines.

 On 13 November, the Met Office issued a severe Amber Rain Warning for 14 November, covering large areas of Wales, the Midlands, western East Anglia, and South West England due to Storm Claudia.
 The key impacts of this high-level alert include a risk of danger to life from fast-flowing floodwater, homes and businesses being flooded, widespread travel cancellations and delays (especially on road and rail), and the potential for some communities to be cut off by floodwater.
 Rainfall was expected to be exceptional, with totals of 50–150 mm possible across the affected areas.
-Also, Met Éireann issued a Orange Rain Warning for three eastern counties: Dublin, Wexford, and Wicklow.
+Also, Met Éireann issued an Orange Rain Warning for three eastern counties: Dublin, Wexford, and Wicklow.
 This high-level warning signifies a significant risk of severe and dangerous flooding due to exceptionally high rainfall totals falling on already saturated ground, leading to extremely hazardous driving conditions and major travel disruption across these areas.